 Instructions

-1. To a large pan add the oil over medium-high heat.
+• To a large pan add the oil over medium-high heat.
 When hot, add the beef and lamb and cook, breaking up the meat, until almost all browned.
-Add the onion, leeks and salt, cook until the onion is softened.
+Add the onion, leeks, salt and pepper, cook until the onion is softened.